tower-rs/tower/guides/building-a-middleware-from-scratch.md

 ## Getting started

 The middleware we're going to build is [`tower::timeout::Timeout`].
-It will set a limit on the maximum duration its inner `Service` is allowed to take.
+It will set a limit on the maximum duration its inner `Service`'s response future is allowed to take.
 If it doesn't produce a response within some amount of time, an error is returned.
 This allows the client to retry that request or report an error to the user, rather than waiting forever.

 Lets start by writing a `Timeout` struct that holds the `Service` its wrapping and the duration of the timeout: